gkonjevod/cp_multiply/README.md

 The output is an SVG file whose lines encode the creases, with color values defining the crease sense (mountain/valley) and the opacity defining the fold angle in the folded state.
 Such a file can be imported by Origami Simulator.

 Examples are in cp_multiply.examples, and some of them can be run using the top-level run_examples script.

+TODO: lots (more examples; non-isometric mappings for recursive-style patterns; non-square grid examples and utilities, ...)